lewissheaffer/postfix-calculator/README.md

 ## How to use this calculator
 When compiled and ran, the calculator.java class can be accessed through the console.
 Using the notation as described above, you can use the + - neg abs operators for your calculation.
-Don't be afraid of entering numbers to large, this calculator can handle numbers of any length.
+Don't be afraid of entering numbers too large, this calculator can handle numbers of any length.

 ## Example
 `` 9 5 - -10.006 + neg ``<br/>